fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 ## Exporting of Gantt and Spark Charts as XLSX

-You can now export Gantt and Spark Line charts in XLSX format, and the files display chart data correctly.
-Earlier, the exported XLSX files would be blank.
+You can now export Gantt and Spark Line charts in CSV or XLSX format, and the files display chart data correctly.

 The Gantt chart looks like as shown below:

-LIVE CHART
+{% embed_chart standard-charts-gantt-chart-with-csv-xlsx-export.js %}

-Export the above chart in XLSX format.
+Export the above chart in CSV or XLSX format.

 ## Legend Position in all Charts